 The partner teacher attends our Teachers' Workshop and/or receives supplementary private lessons.

-Schools sign final agreements, establish a PO, and classes begin.
+Schools sign final agreements, establish a PO (if paying a fee), and classes begin.